nemo-cluster/jumphost/README.md

 * vim

 ### delosuser

-This role removes the standard user, which comes with many cloud images like almalinux, rocky or centos.
-Since you only want one user with `sudo` rights, remove this user.
+This role removes the default user that comes with many cloud images such as almalinux, rocky, or centos.
+Since you want to have only one user with `sudo` privileges, remove this user.
 If the user is not found, nothing happens.